Fly from Punta Arenas to Antarctica and Sail Back to Ushuaia

 Day 1: Punta Arenas, Chile

-Arrive in Punta Arenas, the southernmost city in continental South America.
-Located at the bottom of Tierra del Fuego overlooking the Strait of Magellan, Punta Arenas was once a gold rush boomtown in the late 19th century.
+Arrive in Punta Arenas, the city at the bottom of Tierra del Fuego overlooking the Strait of Magellan.
+Punta Arenas was a gold rush boomtown in the late 19th century.
 By the early 20th century it was a center for large-scale sheep farming, which remains an important economic enterprise today.
 Meet your fellow travelers at a welcome dinner on this first evening of your Antarctic adventure.

 Day 2: Magallanes National Reserve / Punta Arenas Highlights

-This extra day is included as a "reserve day" if there are any delays with arriving flights.
+This extra day is included as a "reserve day" in case of delays with arriving flights.
 There's plenty to see around this scenic region, and we begin with a hike in the Magallanes National Reserve.
-This nearly 50,000-acre nature preserve contains a diverse range of native flora and fauna including puma, Andean and gray foxes, Darwin's leaf-eared mouse, and abundant birdlife—look for Magellanic woodpecker, Chilean flicker, black-chested buzzard eagle, austral thrush and many more.
-On a walk through the mixed deciduous forest, we'll observe native trees such as lenga and Magellan's beeches
+This nearly 50,000-acre nature preserve contains a diverse range of native flora and fauna, including Andean and gray foxes, Darwin's leaf-eared mouse and abundant birdlife—look for

 Day 3: Fly to King George Island—Board S/V Australis